CSEANZ/Sesame/README.md

 This certificate needs to be trusted.

 The certificate in the root of the project folder (Sesame\Sesame.Web ).
 This cert will need to be installed in Local Computer\Trusted Root Certification Authority folder (password is south32).
 Double click the certificate and follow the prompts to install it (on Windows).

-The process for creating a certificate and trusting on mac can be found [here](https://www.humankode.com/asp-net-core/develop-locally-with-https-self-signed-certificates-and-asp-net-core).
+The process for creating a certificate and trusting on Mac can be found [here](https://www.humankode.com/asp-net-core/develop-locally-with-https-self-signed-certificates-and-asp-net-core).

 #### Running the project

 There are a few ways to run the app. in the `Sesame.Web` folder you can type `dotnet run` and it will boot the app.

 You can also run the site in Visual Studio (code and 2017) by pressing F5.

 See [this tutorial](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app-xplat/start-mvc) for building ASP.NET Core sites in Visual Studio Code.

-**Note:** If you're getting an Access Denied error on the line that loads teh certificate in Visual Studio 2017 then run Visual Studio as administrator.
+**Note:** If you're getting an Access Denied error on the line that loads the certificate in Visual Studio 2017 then run Visual Studio as administrator.

 A nice way to run a .NET Core app is to use `dotnet watch run`.
 This will continuously rebuild and start the app as you go much like `nodemon` in Node.js world.